gustavofabiane/slim-php-realworld-example-app/readme.md

 ## Directory Structure
 > Open the project directory using your favorite editor.

-The app follows the structure of [Slim skeleton application](https://github.com/slimphp/Slim-Skeleton) with minor changes.
+The app follows the structure of [Slim 3 skeleton application](https://github.com/slimphp/Slim-Skeleton/tree/3.1.8) with minor changes.
+After upgrade from Slim 4 the structure were adapted to work with the new version of the framework, that is based on the [new skeleton for Slim 4](https://github.com/slimphp/Slim-Skeleton).
 The skeleton is a good starting point when developing with Slim framework.
 A detailed overview of the directory structure can be found at [this page](docs/directory.md).